Desperation grows at Ukraine border as thousands try to flee war

 Back at the train station, foreign nationals and Ukrainians alike prepared to sleep rough fearing they might miss a train.

-Families, many of them now scattered and divided across Ukraine, have waited for a whole day to catch a train anywhere.
+Families, many of them now scattered and divided across Ukraine, have waited for a whole day to catch a train to almost any destination.

-Seventeen-year-old Ukrainian called Kirill, from the coastal city of Kherson, said he had been separated from his mother and sister for days.
+A seventeen-year-old Ukrainian called Kirill, from the coastal city of Kherson, said he had been separated from his mother and sister for days.
 They were still along the coast, while his father had got stuck in another part of the country and was called up to fight.
 He had tagged along with friends rushing to safety.

 Ben and his friends meanwhile prepare for a night at the station, as they hoped for a train to Hungary.